 A leak in your hot water line is a more serious issue, but it’s an important one to rule out.
 A leak diverts water from its intended path, which can cause a noticeable drop in pressure at your faucets.
 Take a look around your water heater and along any visible hot water pipes for signs of moisture.
 Check for puddles on the floor, water stains on walls or ceilings below pipes, or any active dripping.
 If you find a leak, it’s best to shut off your water and call for emergency plumbing assistance to prevent water damage and get the problem fixed quickly.

-Test the Water Pressure at Different Taps
+Test the Pressure at Each Tap

 To figure out if your low pressure problem is affecting your entire home or just one area, you’ll need to do a little investigating.
 Go to each faucet in your house, including the kitchen sink, bathroom sinks, and shower, and turn on the hot water.
 Observe the flow at each location.
 Is it weak everywhere, or just in one spot?
 Next, compare the hot water flow to the cold water flow at the same tap.
 If the cold water pressure is fine but the hot water is weak everywhere, the issue is likely related to your water heater or the hot water lines.